 E-Collars work by giving the dog a tactile cue to return to you.

 Instead of shouting COME, your dog will feel the sensation and run to you.
+It should not make them feel afraid or fearful.

 In the introduction phase, the dog is taught through positive reinforcement that the neutral muscle stimulation means treats, praise, play and fun.
 Because they have a positive association with this new sensation, they are enthusiastic and want to learn!